MSU-DHI-Lab/data-workflows-workshop/day-03-quality-gates-and-reuse/README.md

 2. In your notebook, run `import pandera as pa` to load the library
 3. Use the provided schema examples in Lab 02 as a starting point

 You should see the import succeed without errors.
-If you see a ModuleNotFoundError, rerun the install command and restart your notebook kernel.
+If you see a ModuleNotFoundError, rerun the install command and restart your notebook kernel (in Colab: Runtime > Restart runtime).

 Both tools are open or low-cost, widely used, and worth keeping in your toolbox for any future data project.